-Once the home of the Whitewater Trout Farm and hatchery, the Whitewater Preserve in Palm Springs has become a sanctuary of the Southern California Wildlands Conservancy.
+Once the home of the Whitewater Trout Farm, the Whitewater Preserve in Palm Springs has become a sanctuary of the Southern California Wildlands Conservancy.

 Whitewater Preserve Wildlife

-In the summer, you may catch a glimpse of migrating birds such as Summer Tanagers and Vermillion Flycatchers, making it one of southern California’s best locations for bird watching.
+In the summer, you may glimpse migrating birds such as Summer Tanagers and Vermillion Flycatchers, making it one of Southern California’s best locations for bird watching.

-Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bear and deer that live on the Preserve lands.
-There are also trout and mallard ducks in the nearby marshland, and the occasional spotting of a mountain lion.
+Wildlife enthusiast will get their fill, as they will enjoy catching a peep of Big Horn sheep, bobcats, coyotes, bears, and deer that live on the Preserve lands.
+There are also mallard ducks in the nearby marshland and the occasional spotting of a mountain lion.

-As you enter the preserve you will travel into a Whitewater Canyon and along the greenbelt that follows it, lined with sycamores, cottonwoods, ash, narrow-leaved willows and other native bushes and shrubs.
+You will travel into a Whitewater Canyon and along the greenbelt, lined with sycamores, cottonwoods, ash, narrow-leaved willows, and other native bushes and shrubs as you enter the Preserve.

-Every now and then there will be an occasional view the river that formed this majestic canyon with its water, accompanied by its refreshing sounds.
+There will be an occasional view of the river that formed this majestic canyon with its water, accompanied by its refreshing sounds.

-After a few miles of driving, you will arrive the Whitewater Visitor’s Center.
-Once a historic lodge, it now serves as the ranger station and visitor’s facility.
-Here you can find trial maps, other information as well as food to feed the trout here.
+After a few miles of driving, you will arrive at the Whitewater Visitor’s Center.
+Once a historic lodge, it serves as the ranger station and visitor’s facility.
+Here you can find trail maps and information about the area.

 Whitewater Preserve Hiking

 This natural treasure is also a great place to escape the cold of typical southern California winters, allowing visitors to get in some hiking miles without dealing with ice, snow, and mud on the trails.